A white plate containing crispy chicken dressed with a tangy sauce and served with homemade tartar sauce.

 To Store

 • Store the leftover chicken in an airtight container.
 Keep in the refrigerator for 3 days or in the freezer for up to a month.
-Do not freeze the tartar sauce.
-Make a new batch of both sauces when you serve leftover fried chicken.
+I do not recommend freezing the tartar sauce.
+Reheat defrosted or frozen fried chicken on a baking sheet lined with aluminum foil or parchment paper.
+Bake until warmed through at 350ºF (180ºC) for 15–20 minutes if defrosted, or 30–40 minutes if frozen.
+Make a new batch of tartar sauce and nanban sauce when you serve leftover fried chicken.

 Nutrition